awslabs/amazon-documentdb-tools/migration/data-differ/test-scripts/README.md

 ```
     cd test-scripts
 ```
 2. Create an envrionment file(s) as needed based on your migration needs.
-The environment file should look something like this with each variable filled out for your needs:
+The environment file should set environment variables and look something like this with each variable filled out for your use case:
 ```
     export SOURCE_URI=""
     export SOURCE_DB=""